 Originally built in 1945 as a roller skating rink, the building boasts beautifully restored original Southern Maple hardwood floors, high exposed-wood ceilings, and a scenic location nestled one block off the historic Main Street of Mars Hill, NC.
 Nestled between the Blue Ridge and Smoky Mountains, Mars Hill is enveloped by rolling hills, picturesque old tobacco barns, pastures, flower farms, hiking trails, and is home to the Bailey Mountain Preserve.

-As a child, Rojas eagerly read monthly Architectural Digest magazines, accompanied her father to antique auctions, and aspired to be an interior designer.
+Mars Landing was conceived by Miryam Rojas, a Peruvian-American originally from Rye, New York.
+As a child, Rojas collected Architectural Digest magazines, accompanied her father to antique auctions, and aspired to be an interior designer.
 By the age of 14, Rojas taught herself to interpret blueprints as the family renovated their 1924 Mediterranean Revival home.
-By the time she earned a B.A. with a Dual Major in Art History and in Fine Arts, Rojas had already interned at a television network, production company, museum, art gallery, travel magazine, and prominent designer fabric showroom.
+By the time she earned a B.A. with a Dual Major in Art History and Fine Arts, Rojas had already interned at a television network, a commercial production company, a museum, an art gallery, a travel magazine, and a designer fabric showroom.

 New 2026 Hours!